linkedin/Iris-message-processor/README.md

 - "MySQLDBName":"iris_message_processor",

 ### Iris configurations:
-1. Make sure you have first configured an run an instance of Iris from the [experimental-sender branch](https://github.com/linkedin/iris/tree/experimental)
+1. Make sure you have first configured and run an instance of Iris from the [experimental-sender branch](https://github.com/linkedin/iris/tree/experimental)
 1. create a new application "iris-message-processor" and copy the API key into the "IrisKey" configuration

 - "IrisBaseURL":"http://127.0.0.1:16649",